Frequently asked questions

 I’m about to become unemployed.
 What do I need to do?

-Your job search must be active during unemployment or lay-off.
-You can start your job search by registering as an unemployed jobseeker with the Employment and Economic Development Office (the TE Office) on the first day of your unemployment or lay-off at the latest.
-If you are a citizen of Finland or another EU or EEA country and you have online banking credentials, a mobile certificate or a microchip ID card you can register using the e-services of the TE Office at www.tyomarkkinatori.fi.
+Your jobseeking must be active during unemployment or lay-off.
+Jobseeking begins by registering as an unemployed jobseeker no later than the first day of unemployment or layoff.
+If you are a citizen of Finland or another EU or EEA country and have online banking credentials, a mobile certificate, or a chip ID card, register as an unemployed jobseeker in the E-services section of Job Market Finland on the first day of your unemployment or lay-off at the latest.

-Earnings-related daily allowance can be paid for periods when your job search is active.
-Carefully read the instructions provided by the TE Office and follow them closely to ensure that your job search stays active, and make sure that you have reported that you are looking for full-time employment.
+Earnings-related daily allowance can be paid for periods when your jobseeking is active.
+Carefully read the instructions provided by the employment officials and follow them closely to ensure that your jobseeking stays active, and make sure that you have reported that you are looking for full-time employment.
 These are prerequisites for the payment of earnings-related daily allowance.

 How and when can I apply for earnings-related daily allowance?

-The most convenient way to apply for earnings-related daily allowance is via the electronic services of the unemployment fund.
+Unemployment benefits are applied for through electronic services.
 You can log in to the services from the front page by clicking on “Electronic services”.
-Use the electronic services to fill in the application form and submit it with attachments after two weeks of unemployment.
+Use the electronic services to fill in the application and submit it with attachments after two weeks of unemployment.
 It is not possible to apply for earnings-related daily allowance in advance, but it is also not paid for a period of more than three months prior, which means that your applications must reach the unemployment fund within three months of the first date from which you wish earnings-related daily allowance to be paid.

 What will be the amount of my earnings-related daily allowance?
 Is it 80 percent of my wages?